-- A summary of key thresholds and desired states for water quality, primary production and decomposition, based on a review of existing information. - annual evaluation of watering action outcomes on salinity effects in the Lower Murray, drawn from the Lower Murray Selected Area Report. - longer-term evaluation of water quality based on aggregation of data across Selected Areas and years to provide estimates of changes to the frequency or magnitude of adverse water quality events (e.g. anoxic conditions) or changes to the transport of material (e.g. salt, nutrient cycling) at the Basin scale - annual evaluation of reach-scale estimates of Gross Primary Production (GPP) and Community Respiration (CR), together with predictions of rates in the absence of Commonwealth environmental water

-• longer-term evaluation based on aggregation of data from all Selected Areas across all years to provide an estimate of the amount of organic matter produced and recycled in response to Commonwealth environmental water at the Basin scale.
+- A summary of key thresholds and desired states for water quality, primary production and decomposition, based on a review of existing information. - annual evaluation of watering action outcomes on water quality, based on the aggregation of data from Selected Areas as well as our conceptual understanding of water quality and data from other programs, to infer water quality outcomes at the Basin scale - longer-term evaluation of water quality based on aggregation of data across Selected Areas and years to provide estimates of changes to the frequency or magnitude of adverse water quality events (e.g. anoxic conditions) or changes to the transport of material (e.g. salt, nutrient cycling) at the Basin scale - annual evaluation of reach-scale estimates of Gross Primary Production (GPP) and Community Respiration (CR), together with predictions of rates in the absence of Commonwealth environmental water - longer-term evaluation based on aggregation of data from all Selected Areas across all years to provide an estimate of the amount of organic matter produced and recycled in response to Commonwealth environmental water at the Basin scale.